Jouni031002/Fullstack2/README.md

 Blog List Application

-A full stack blog list application where users can save and manage blog posts.
+A full stack blog list application where users can save and manage blog entries.

 Technologies used: